Ethorbit/SteamDeck-SteamOS-Guides/README.md

 Normally, this operation would allocate the entire disk with zeroes, but since all writes to these devices are encrypted, these zeroes will also be encrypted.
 This makes it way harder for attackers to figure out which parts of the encrypted disks actually contain user data.

-# Make filesystems for encrypted disks
+# Make filesystems

-With your encrypted disks decrypted, use `mkfs` to make a filesystem for them, so that you can actually mount and write to them later.
+Use `mkfs` to make a filesystem for the partitions you created, so that you can actually mount and write to them later.

 I will be using the Btrfs filesystem since it supports transparent compression, subvolumes, snapshotting, and more.
-The compression specifically is useful because it will help save space with no effort.
+The compression specifically is useful, because it will help save space with no effort.

+The unencrypted home

+* `mkfs.btrfs /dev/nvme0n1p9`

+The decrypted devices

 * `mkfs.btrfs /dev/mapper/crypt_sdcard`
 * `mkfs.btrfs /dev/mapper/crypt_home`